rh-ai-labs/hello-there-ai-ops-workshop/2-reducing-mttd/PROJECT_STATUS.md

 - **Reason:** Not using MLflow for tracking

 #### ⚠️ `src/evaluator.py` - **NEEDS REVIEW**
-- **Status:** Contains evaluation functions that may overlap with Notebook 04/05
+- **Status:** Contains evaluation functions that may overlap with Notebook 04/05/06
-- **Action:** Review and refactor to align with LLM-as-a-Judge approach
+- **Action:** Review and refactor to align with semantics analysis and LLM-as-a-Judge approach
 - **Consider:** Keep only functions used by notebooks, remove unused code

 #### ⚠️ `src/prompts.py` - **NEEDS REVIEW**
 - **Status:** Contains prompt templates
-- **Action:** Review if prompts align with Notebook 05 requirements
+- **Action:** Review if prompts align with Notebook 06 requirements
 - **Consider:** May need new prompts for LLM-as-a-Judge and generation

 #### ⚠️ `src/utils.py` - **GOOD, KEEP**